 Field Duplicates

-Field duplicates are designed to measure the variability in the sampling process..
+Field duplicates are designed to measure the variability in the sampling process.
+Field duplicates shall be collected directly after the first samples.

 General Considerations: Remember the following when collecting field duplicates.

-Collect duplicates by repeating (simultaneously or in rapid succession) the entire sample acquisition technique that was used to obtain the first sample.
+Collect duplicates by repeating (simultaneously or in rapid succession) the sample acquisition technique that was used to obtain the first sample.

 Collect, preserve, transport and document duplicates in the same manner as the samples.
 These samples are not considered laboratory duplicates.